 APS often has to assist clients in navigating among various settings and levels of care, including: home, hospital, home care, assisted living, nursing home, community residence for the mentally ill, developmentally disabled or substance abusers, and even prison.
 This work can be complex and frustrating, particularly when APS is concerned that there is an unsafe discharge, and/or there is a lack of resources to meet the needs of a client.
 Too many care providers issue a "discharge to APS" without adequate review of the health/behavioral health and social needs of the individual once discharged.
 This workshop will discuss the discharge planning issues faced by APS and some of the strategies used and tools developed by APS and its community partners to seek safe and appropriate discharges and transitions for APS clients.
 New York has had a multiagency, private /public Discharge Planning Workgroup that meets on these issues.
-The gradual transformation of much of the health care system to managed care means that APS must now frequently address discharge/transition issues with managed care coordinators and administrators on top of the layer of various types licensed care.
-This is a panel presentation based on the experience of New York and other participating states.

-403 - Advancing the APS Field through Research: Key Findings from the Tool for Risk, Interventions and Outcomes (TRIO)

-David H. Sommerfeld, University of California, San Diego
+403 - Advancing the APS Field through Research: Key Findings from the Tool for Risk, Interventions and Outcomes (TRIO) David H. Sommerfeld, University of California, San Diego